tomsWebConsulting/twcsl/Configurator Page Text and Image Blocks/README.md

   The last line is **exclude** and that tells the code not to use this text block as a variant label.

-  Any text block in the page section without the last line of exclude will be used as a variant label for the option.
+  Any text block in the Page section without the last line of exclude will be used as a variant label for the option.

 * Add a new section after the previous section with image blocks that contain